 The primary occupations in 1910 and 1920 for those living in Niceville were turpentine farms, sawmills, shipbuilding and commercial fishing.

-In 1915 B. H. Sutton who lived at Niceville was appointed the first Sheriff of Okaloosa County.
+In 1915, Niceville resident B. H. Sutton was appointed the first Sheriff of Okaloosa County.

 In 1926 4-H Camp Timpoochee located on Choctawhatchee Bay at Niceville was established as the first residential 4-H camping facility in Florida.
 It was also one of the first 4-H residential camps in the nation.
 Today it is one of four 4-H camps in use in Florida.